Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Implementation Plan
-1. **Documentation**: Create a comprehensive document in KinOS that outlines the structured framework for emotional representation in AI-generated music, including emotional goals, evaluation of AI limitations, and community collaboration for feedback.
+1. **Documentation**: Develop a comprehensive document in KinOS that outlines the structured framework for emotional representation in AI-generated music, including emotional goals, evaluation of AI limitations, and community collaboration for feedback.
 2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation methods and practices.
 3. **Review Cycle**: Implement a systematic review process for incorporating community feedback to ensure continuous improvements and relevance.
 4. **Identify Emotional Goals**: Clearly establish key emotions for AI expression in music, ensuring alignment with specific contexts for effective emotional representation.